mfbz/harpoon/docs/wallet-account-structure.md

 There is no linkage between profiles.

-Currently, creating or importing a new account in flow wallet creates a new profile.
+Currently, creating or importing a new account in harpoon wallet creates a new profile.
 If you try to import a public/private Keypair that already exists in a profile, then you will simply be logged into that existing profile - it will not allow you to import the same public/private key-pair twice.

 <aside>
 💡 The wallet supports **one private key per profile.**